What is pyridoxine?

 You should not use pyridoxine if you have ever had an allergic reaction to it.

-Ask a doctor or pharmacist if it is safe for you to use this medicine if:
+Ask a doctor or pharmacist if it is safe for you to use Vitamin B6 if:

 you have any other medical conditions;